SBA vs. Conventional Loan Solutions: A Simple Comparison

 SBA Loan Pros

 One of the main pros for an SBA loan is the lower costs.
 Bob Coleman, publisher of The Coleman Report, says, “For a patient entrepreneur who has her ducks in a row and is willing to go through the process, it’s a lot cheaper capital.”
 Because the government guarantees a percentage of the loan, lenders are more willing to offer lower interest rates for SBA loans.
-Moreover, SBA loans often have favorable repayment terms and require low down payments.
+Moreover, SBA loans often have favorable repayment terms and offer 80%-90% financing.

 SBA Loan Cons

-Conventional commercial loans are available from various lenders who undertake all the risks for the loan repayment.
-Typical commercial loans are over $100,000 with varying terms and interest rates available, depending on the lender.
+Conventional commercial loans are available from nearly 4,000 lenders nationwide who undertake all the risks for the loan repayment.
+Typical commercial loans have widely varying terms and interest rates available, depending on the lender, the loan purpose(s), and the strength of the borrower.
 The maximum loan amount depends on the lender’s capacity and the qualifications of the borrower.

 Loan Requirements

-To qualify for a conventional commercial loan, applicants will need proven historical financial performance, cash flow capabilities for the debt, and collateral.
-A lender will run a risk analysis to determine the maximum loan amount, repayment terms, and interest rate.
+To qualify for a conventional commercial loan, applicants may need proven historical financial performance, cash flow capabilities for the debt, and collateral, which will not likely sink into personal assets.
+A lender will run a risk analysis to determine the maximum loan amount, repayment terms, any guarantee requirements, and interest rate.

-Types of commercial loan solutions include term loans, business lines of credit, and real estate loans.
+Types of conventional loan solutions include term loans, business lines of credit, and real estate loans.

-- Commercial term loans are similar to SBA guaranteed loans.
+Commercial term loans are similar to SBA guaranteed loans.
 The lender gives the borrower a lump sum of money with predetermined terms for payback.
+Terms and conditions are much more widely customizable and can vary well outside of the SBA’s allowable terms.

-- Commercial real estate loans often have longer amortization periods.
+Commercial real estate loans often have longer amortization periods but typically work similarly to term loans or lines of credit.

 Conventional Loan Pros

-The most important pro to a conventional loan is that personal and business assets are often treated separate.
-The borrower’s home and other personal assets may not be subjected to collateralizing the loan, and therefore would not be at risk if the borrower defaults on the loan.
+The most important pro to a conventional loan is that personal and business assets are often treated separately.
+The borrower’s home and other personal assets likely will not be subjected to collateralizing the loan, and, therefore, would not be at risk if the borrower defaults on the loan.

-Loans for acquisitions do not have to follow the SBA’s guidelines for the seller to leave within 12 months of the sale.
+Additionally, the amount of available credit can greatly exceed $5.5 million.
+Loans for acquisitions or succession do not have to follow the SBA’s guidelines for the seller to leave immediately and personally guarantee the loan.
+Lenders can be flexible, allowing staged acquisitions or multiple partial acquisitions among multiple partners.
 Some lenders allow for future access to funds for growth projects that may take place in stages over a long period of time.

 Conventional Loan Cons